Disney faces proxy fight as Peltz pushes to join board

 “The Trian Group believes that Disney’s recent performance reflects the hard truth that it is a company in crisis with many challenges weighing on investor sentiment,” the filing said.

-Shares of Disney, based in Burbank, California, rose nearly 2% before the market open on Thursday.
+Shares of Disney, based in Burbank, California, rose 3.2% in morning trading Thursday.

 While Trian acknowledges that Disney — which owns Marvel, Pixar and ESPN — is like many other media companies in the challenges it faces shifting from legacy content distribution channels to streaming, the group argues that it should still be performing better given its intellectual property, diversified business mix, and theme parks business.